 These are not “poetic” descriptions of a spiritual condition.
 These are the desperate declarations of people at the end of their rope.
 Instead of a one-and-done antidote, the Bible starkly shows the dread that accompanies the ill.

 Christians can have the greatest challenge dealing with mental illness because we believe people of faith can do anything with God’s help.

-1. People facing depression can be sad, but depression is not sadness.
+1. People facing clinical depression can be sad, but clinical depression is not sadness.

 2. Depression is not something you can will yourself or talk yourself out of.